 - A club representative must be present at the ASLC meeting when the proposal heard.
 ASLC Meetings are held every Thursday from 12-1pm in SC401-A.

 Project Proposal Details:

-- Submit the proposal to the Office of Student Life the Friday before your proposal is due so it can be included on the upcoming agenda.
+- Submit the proposal to the Office of Student Activities and Campus Life the Friday before your proposal is due so it can be included on the upcoming agenda.

 - Agendas are posted every Monday by 12 noon to the box outside the student center, and on the 4th floor whiteboard.